dayanials/documentation/stripe-connection.md

 3. Set as redirect url **http://yourdomain.com/stripe/connect/now**
 4. Go to your **panel -> Settings -> Payments**
 5. **Activate Stripe Connect**
-6. Set a **Stripe client ID** that you got here https://dashboard.stripe.com/account/applications/settings
+6. Set the **Stripe client ID** that you got here https://dashboard.stripe.com/account/applications/settings
-7. Set the percentage fee if you want to charge your customers, using the field called **Application Fee** in your website panel.
+7. Set the percentage fee, if you want to charge your customers, using the field called **Application Fee** in your website panel.
-8. Click **Save**, ready ;)
+8. Click **Save**, ready.

 <a href="//docs.yclas.com/images/stripe.png" class="thumbnail gallery-item" data-gallery>
 ![stripe dashboard]({{ site.baseurl }}/images/stripe.png)